Dung24-6/Dung24-6/README.md

 _**If there is such a thing as a good marriage, it is because it resembles friendship rather than love.**_

 Michel de Montaigne

+_**It is common sense to take a method and try it.
+If it fails, admit it frankly and try another.
+But above all, try something.**_

+Franklin D. Roosevelt